Madeleine McCann went missing from Praia da Luz in Portugal

 's Algarve in May 2007

 Portugal's attorney general said the decision to reopen the case was due to "new elements of evidence".
-The move follows a request from officers in Oporto, who have been reviewing the case.
+Madeleine's parents, Kate and Gerry McCann, said they hoped for "the answers we so desperately need".

-It is believed no officers involved in the original Portuguese investigation will be involved in the latest one.
+It is believed no officers involved in the original Portuguese investigation will be taking part in the latest one.

 Met Police said they met with senior officers in Lisbon on 17 October to discuss the "significant development".